-The priorities for further development of NBS by IUCN in 2017-2020 are set out in the Global Results for Programme Area 3 narrative below.
-By achieving these results, IUCN will build a long-term path for ensuring that NBS contribute effectively and at scale to the implementation of the SDGs and the post-2015 agenda, as summarised in the box below:
+The priorities for further development of NBS by IUCN in 2017-2020 are set out in the Global Result and Sub-Results below.
+By achieving these, IUCN will build a long-term path for ensuring that NBS contribute effectively and at scale to the implementation of the SDGs and the post-2015 agenda, as summarised in the box below:

-How IUCN's Work on Nature-based Solutions will contribute to achieving the SDGs
+How IUCN's work on 'nature-based solutions' will contribute to achieving the SDGs

-The activities to be carried out under Programme Area 3 will directly contribute to the successful implementation of the following Sustainable Development Goals and specified targets (as further detailed in Table 3):
+The activities to be carried out under Programme Area 3 will contribute directly to the successful implementation of the following Sustainable Development Goals and specified targets (as further detailed in Table 3):

-- SDG 1 End poverty in all its forms everywhere (target 1.5); - SDG 2 End hunger, achieve food security and improved nutrition and promote sustainable agriculture (target 2.4); - SDG 3 Ensure healthy lives and promote well-being for all at all ages (target 3.9); - SDG 4 Ensure inclusive and equitable quality education and promote lifelong learning opportunities for all (target 4.7); - SDG 5 Achieve gender equality and empower all women and girls (target 5a); - SDG 6 Ensure availability and sustainable management of water and sanitation for all (targets 6a, 6b, 6.3, 6.4, 6.5 and 6.6); - SDG 1 Make cities and human settlements inclusive, safe, resilient and Sustainable (targets 11.3, 11.4, 11.5); - SDG 12 Ensure sustainable consumption and production patterns (targets 12.b, 12.2, 12.6, 12.8); - SDG 13 Take urgent action to combat climate change and its impacts (target 13.1); - SDG 14 Conserve and sustainably use the oceans, seas and marine resources for sustainable development (targets 14.1, 14.2, 14.7); - SDG 15 Protect, restore and promote sustainable use of terrestrial ecosystems, sustainably manage forests, combat desertification, and halt and reverse land degradation and halt biodiversity loss (15.a, 15.1, 15.3, 15.4, 15.5, 15.9); - SDG 16 Promote peaceful and inclusive societies for sustainable development, provide access to justice for all and build effective, accountable and inclusive institutions at all levels (targets 16.6 and 16.7).
+- SDG 1 End poverty in all its forms everywhere (target 1.5); - SDG 2 End hunger, achieve food security and improved nutrition and promote sustainable agriculture (target 2.4); - SDG 3 Ensure healthy lives and promote well-being for all at all ages (targets 3.4 and 3.9); - SDG 4 Ensure inclusive and equitable quality education and promote lifelong learning opportunities for all (target 4.7); - SDG 5 Achieve gender equality and empower all women and girls (target 5a); - SDG 6 Ensure availability and sustainable management of water and sanitation for all (targets 6a, 6b, 6.3, 6.4, 6.5 and 6.6); - SDG 11 Make cities and human settlements inclusive, safe, resilient and sustainable (targets 11.3, 11.4, 11.5); - SDG 12 Ensure sustainable consumption and production patterns (targets 12.b, 12.2, 12.6, 12.8); - SDG 13 Take urgent action to combat climate change and its impacts (target 13.1); - SDG 14 Conserve and sustainably use the oceans, seas and marine resources for sustainable development (targets 14.1, 14.2, 14.7); - SDG 15 Protect, restore and promote sustainable use of terrestrial ecosystems, sustainably manage forests, combat desertification, and halt and reverse land degradation and halt biodiversity loss (targets 15.a, 15.1, 15.3, 15.4, 15.5, 15.9); - SDG 16 Promote peaceful and inclusive societies for sustainable development, provide access to justice for all and build effective, accountable and inclusive institutions at all levels (targets 16.6 and 16.7).

-In particular, the achievement of the Programme Area 3 targets by 2020 would represent a significant contribution towards the following SDG-related impacts by 2030, interalia:
+In particular, the achievement of the Programme Area 3 Targets by 2020 would represent a significant contribution towards the following SDG-related impacts by 2030, inter alia:

-- Increases in sustainable food production attributable to NBS-related programmes and policies, with particular emphasis on small-scale producers, women, family farmers and indigenous peoples (contribution to SDGs 1, 2 and 5); - Increased number of beneficiaries having access to NBS-supported sustainable water supplies (quantity and quality) by 2030 (contribution to SDGs 5 and 6); - Increased GtCO2e / year attributable to NBS sequestered by 2030 (contribution to SDGs 11 and 13); - Documented reduction in number of casualties from natural disasters, and reduced economic losses attributed to NBS-supported climate adaptation programmes and policies (contribution to SDGs 11 and 13); - Decrease in area subject to desertification and other forms of land and soil degradation by 2030 (contribution to SDG 15).
+Increases in sustainable food production attributable to nature-based solutions (NBS)related programmes and policies, with particular emphasis on small-scale producers, women, family farmers and indigenous peoples (contribution to SDGs 1, 2 and 5);

+- Increased number of beneficiaries having access to NBS-supported sustainable water supplies (quantity and quality) by 2030 (contribution to SDGs 5 and 6); - Increased sequestration, attributable to NBS, of global carbon dioxide emissions (GtCO2e per year) by 2030 (contribution to SDGs 11 and 13); - Documented reduction, attributable to NBS-supported climate adaptation programmes and policies, in the number of casualties and the magnitude of economic losses due to natural disasters (contribution to SDGs 11 and 13); and - Decrease in area subject to desertification and other forms of land and soil degradation by 2030 (contribution to SDG 15).

-This Programme Area will also continue to enable IUCN's contribution started in the period 2013-2016 to the achievement of the Aichi Biodiversity Targets listed in Table 3.
+This Programme Area will also continue to enable IUCN's contribution, on-going from the 2013-2016 Programme period, to the achievement of the Aichi Biodiversity Targets listed in Table 3.

-Global Result 3: Societies recognise and enhance the ability of healthy and restored ecosystems to make effective contributions to meeting societal challenges of climate change, food security and economic and social development.
+Global Result 3: Societies recognise and enhance the ability of healthy and restored ecosystems to make effective contributions to meeting societal challenges of climate change, food security, human health and well-being, and economic and social development.